 What is the purpose of PIRLS?

-The study aims to assess achievement in reading amongst pupils in countries world-wide.
-PIRLS provides the opportunity to compare achievement internationally and to learn from different countries’ experiences.
-PIRLS is not solely focused on reading achievement.
+The study aims to assess attainment in reading amongst pupils in countries world-wide.
+PIRLS provides the opportunity to compare attainment internationally and to learn from different countries’ experiences.
+PIRLS is not solely focused on reading attainment.
 It also collects information about characteristics of schools, teachers, pupils and their homes to examine the learning environment in which pupils learn and teachers teach.
-This information can be used to identify factors that influence academic achievement and pupils’ attitudes towards learning and to provide educational policymakers, school leaders, teachers and researchers with powerful insights in order to inform teaching and learning.
+This information can be used to identify factors that influence academic attainment and pupils’ attitudes towards learning and to provide educational policymakers, school leaders, teachers and researchers with powerful insights in order to inform teaching and learning.

 PIRLS sets high participation targets in order to ensure that data is of good quality and that valid comparisons between countries can be made.
-Around 160 schools are randomly selected to represent Northern Ireland by the international team who run the study.
-The schools are then invited by NFER to participate.
-The international team also specifies which class(es) and pupils should participate.
-In total, a sample of around 5,500 pupils is required for the main study.
+Around 150 schools were randomly selected to represent Northern Ireland by the international team who run the study.
+The schools were then invited by NFER to participate.
+The international team also specified which of their Year 7 class(es) and pupils should participate.
+In total, a sample of 4050 pupils participated from 143 schools.

-The study will take place at your school at a convenient date for you during the period September to October 2021.
-The whole session will take around two and a half hours.
+The study took place during the period 20 September to 22 October.
+The school session took around two and a half hours.

-- The opportunity to tell us about your school and to be a part of a study that informs policy making in Northern Ireland and around the world.
+- The opportunity for them to tell us about their school and to be a part of a study that informs policy making in Northern Ireland and around the world.

 - The opportunity for pupils to represent Northern Ireland in an important global study.

-- The chance to contribute to a study which will begin to explore the impact of Covid-19 on education world-wide.
+- The chance to contribute to a study which can explore the implications of Covid-19 on education and learning world-wide.

 - Certificates to celebrate the participation of each pupil and school.

-- As a recognition of any additional organisation which may have to be done by schools, we will cover the cost one day of teacher supply.
+- As a recognition of any additional organisation which may have to be done by schools, they received one day of teacher supply.

-The study will take place at school during normal school hours.
-Pupils will be asked to complete one paper-based booklet containing reading texts and questions.
-There will be no need for any special preparation or studying.
-Following the assessment, pupils will be asked to complete a questionnaire containing questions on their background, attitudes towards school and experiences.
-The whole session will last around two and a half hours.
+The study took place at school during normal school hours.
+Pupils were asked to complete one paper-based booklet containing reading texts and questions.
+There was no need for any special preparation or studying.
+Following the assessment, pupils were asked to complete a questionnaire containing questions on their background, attitudes towards school and experiences.

-PIRLS is being delivered in Northern Ireland by the National Foundation for Educational Research (NFER) on behalf of the Department of Education.
+PIRLS 2021 was delivered in Northern Ireland by the National Foundation for Educational Research (NFER) on behalf of the Department of Education.
 NFER also delivered the 2011 and 2016 PIRLS cycles in Northern Ireland.

-NFER and the Department of Education will ensure that the study complies with both the General Data Protection Regulation (2018) and the Data Protection Act (2018).
+NFER and the Department for Education take data protection very seriously and ensured the study complied with both the General Data Protection Regulation (2018) and the Data Protection Act (2018).

-Please view the School privacy notice for further details about the information we collect and how we use it.
+Please view the School privacy notice for further details about the information we collected and how we used it.